 The Legend of Zelda: The Wind Waker's New Game Plus featured Link playing through the game in the blue outfit he starts the game in (at the point where you would get the green tunic, you get invisible clothes instead).
 Also, text that was previously in the "ancient" language would be translated into English, revealing very interesting conversations (such as when the King of Lions boat is talking with Jabu, about Link, knowing he can't understand them).
 As a third bonus, Link would start the game with the deluxe picto-box, making the picture-taking sidequest easier to complete.
 (Beware, though, as unlike most games, you can only replay this one once).

-The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related) and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and enemies don't drop any hearts randomly.
+The Legend of Zelda: Skyward Sword has Hero Mode, which carries over the treasures and bugs you've collected, changes some dialogue (mostly tutorial-related, or to avoid As You Know), allows you to skip all cutscenes from the start, and gives you the fully-upgraded Sword Beam from the beginning, but you take double damage and enemies don't drop any hearts randomly.

 Castlevania III: Dracula's Curse, a hard game on its own, allows you to play an even harder version of it after you—through some miracle of metaphysics—manage to actually beat it.

 In Ōkami, you have completion percentages in various areas of the game (treasures found, animals fed, weapons obtained, brush or battle techniques learned, godly miracles performed, sidequests finished, etc.) and depending on how you did you unlock a large number of things for a new game plus, including "skins" for the character (a surprisingly large number of different forms, including one which is an animated pencil sketch), an ultimate weapon, and the ability to start your new game with most of your old weapons, skills, money, etc.